 Ireland is a fascinating country and I really enjoy exploring it.
 There are so many great career prospects here, as well as education opportunities, so it’s inviting for students too.
 You can get a proper education and find a good and promising job in just one city.

 Collins McNicholas Recruitment & HR Services Group would like to thank Paweł Hajan for writing this guest blog as part of our Galway-Mayo Relocation blog series on living and working in the West of Ireland.
-See reasons why other people are moving to Galway and Mayo here.
+See the reasons why other people are moving to the West of Ireland here.